We know fighting cancer might be the toughest thing you ever have to do. It’s a 24-hour-a-day job that can drain both your brain and your body.

 Accurate radiological diagnosis is an essential part of deciding how treatment should be performed.
 Modern techniques and advanced technology are of paramount importance when performing radiological diagnosis, as well as an experienced radiology staff.

-Accurate radiological diagnosis is crucial in deciding whether the cancer needs treatment or not.
 As well as qualified radiology staff, it is essential that techniques applied with advanced technology are used in accurate diagnosis.
-ACIBADEM Healthcare Group, working according to this principle and closely following developments in medical science, is constantly changing its diagnostic equipment in all ACIBADEM hospitals and outpatient centers with new high-tech equipment.
-ACIBADEM Hospitals Group offers diagnosis and treatment services to patients using latest technology equipment, and radiology specialists work together with well-trained and experienced radiology technicians and nurses.
+As ACIBADEM Healthcare Group, we are working according to this principle and closely following developments in medical science, constantly changing its diagnostic equipment in all ACIBADEM Hospitals and outpatient centers with new high-tech equipment.

 The PET/CT device is used to identify tumors in their early stages, particularly for cancer treatment, and to determine whether these tumors are malign or benign.
 The device is also used in the diagnosis and treatment of neurological and cardiological disorders.

 PET/CT offers many significant advantages in early diagnosis.
 It offers the opportunity to identify many disorders at the beginning phase.
 In pre-PET/CT periods, it was determined only by biopsy whether nodules in the body are cancerous or not, whereas now it is determined at a high rate of precision with PET/CT.